catnose99/next-head-seo/README.md

 ## Usage

-Use SEO component on each page component.
+Import `next-head-seo` on each page component and add the desired properties.

 Example: